shanghaijo/CarND-Traffic-Sign-Classifier-Grading/writeup_report.md

 ![alt text][image1] ![alt text][image2] ![alt text][image3]
 ![alt text][image4] ![alt text][image5]

-I firstly used images from road rules manuals as can be seen on the images over there and I got an accuracy of 100%.
-I did it this way to check if, as trained on a "real life" pictures, it would be able to recognize something "cleaner".
+I used pictures from very clear images from learning boards.
+Yet I only got an accuracy of 0.8.
+It is actually quite strange because I used to have 100% accuracy with the same network and the same number of epochs.
+However, I also found that training several times on the same jupyter notebook got different results.
+This time, I started fresh and got this result.
+I guess the kernel was not fully clean each time I run it previously.
-I also tried with more real images and I got a pass each time:
+I also tried images from the web for real road ones and got a right hit for the stop sign each time.
 ![alt text][image6] ![alt text][image7]

-I tried with something more challenging:
+I tried with a real 60km/h Sign:
-![alt text][image8]
+![alt_text][image12]
-and there I got a wrong prediction
+and got the same mistake as with the previous ones, it was predicted as 50km/h

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).